 Online programming for kids

-Create & Learn offers a variety of computer programming and information sciences classes for students, designed by experts from Google, Stanford, Apple, and MIT.
+Create & Learn offers a variety of computer programming and information sciences classes and camps for students, designed by experts from Google, Stanford, Apple, and MIT.
 We get students excited about coding from as early as age five.
 Our students learn core concepts from visual languages such as Scratch, and move into text-based languages such as Python later on.

 We also believe that computer science is more than just coding, and offer classes on hot topics including artificial intelligence, design, and data science.
 Our instructors teach kids how to code using a proven step-by-step method that really make students think about how their programs work.
 We believe that the best way to teach programming is to encourage kids to create and explore.